 - Ready to pack and things to carry

 - And much more

-With the road trip planner, you’re going to have it all in one place.
+With the road trip planner, you will have everything in one place.
 Also, since it’s a PDF document, you can print it as many times as you want and just the sheets you need.
 But it’s also editable.

 In my experience, the best thing to save is to travel with 3 or 4 people, but to agree sometimes 2 is too much, so you better agree before you start the trip!

-The trip planner will also help you delegate tasks to each member of the trip.
+The trip planner will also help you delegate tasks to each trip member.